Measles Information For Providers

 • Being unvaccinated or not fully vaccinated

-• International travel and/or travel to an area with a known outbreak
+• International travel and/or domestic travel to an area with a known outbreak

-Ask patients about recent travel internationally or to domestic venues frequented by travelers, as well as history of measles in the community.
+Ask patients about travel internationally in the last 21 days prior to symptom onset or to domestic venues frequented by travelers, as well as history of measles in the community.
+Ask patients about visitors within the last 21 days prior to symptom onset from location with known measles outbreaks

-Ensure that patients are up to date with all vaccinations, especially if travel abroad is planned.
+Ensure that patients are up to date with all vaccinations, especially if traveling abroad.

 Testing